PragmaticPhil/BitBotPathFollow/README.md

 ... better neo-pixel support.

 What is good about this:
-... the RC actually has a not-so shabby implementation of button_down and button_up (wtf is is_pressed and was_pressed anyways?).
+... the RC actually has a not-so shabby implementation of button_down and button_up.
-... it also drives quite nicely, although you may want to set the tilt active level to your tastest.
+... it also drives quite nicely, although you may want to set the tilt active level to your tastes.
-... thanks to help I am quite happy with the IO
 ... efficiency of radio transmits... only send 1 per event.
 I like that - early iteration appeared to have issued with radio commands stacking up.

 BUGS:
 ... every so often the button release does not process properly and the robot spins despite button release.
 Can;t replicate but I think that some events are clashing.
 ... once the path has been retraced once thats it.
 WiP.
-... there is an upper limit on the size of the path - not really quantified yet
+... there is an upper limit on the size of the path - not really quantified yet ... some radio packets are dropped / missed.
+I don't think this is the code, but it could be.